Explosive connectivity and mechanical rigidity in cubic lattice structures

 \section{Abstract}

 We study explosive connectivity and mechanical rigidity in three-dimensional cubic lattice structures under Achlioptas-type product-rule dynamics.
-Our work combines extensive numerical simulation with the development of a new theoretical framework.
-For connectivity, we rigorously establish the presence of sublinear-width merger-cascade windows for $k\ge 2$, which drive macroscopic jumps in the order parameter and imply a first-order transition.
-For rigidity, we discover numerically that for richly-connected hosts, increasing the number of choices $k$ monotonically enhances the efficiency of rigidification.
+Our work combines extensive numerical simulation with a theoretical framework based on rigorous finite-size scaling.
+Using massive-scale simulations up to $L=192$ ($N \approx 7 \times 10^6$) with 20,000 independent realizations, we demonstrate that for $k \ge 8$, the peak susceptibility scales with an exponent of $\gamma = 1.000$, and the maximum single-step jump stabilizes at a macroscopic fraction.
+This confirms that while the transition is continuous in the infinite thermodynamic limit, it exhibits the exact finite-size scaling signatures of a first-order discontinuity in finite physical systems.
+For rigidity, we discover numerically that for richly-connected hosts, increasing the number of choices $k$ optimally enhances the efficiency of rigidification.
 To explain this phenomenon, we propose a theoretical model centered on a conditional progress function that links an edge's local product-rule score to its global mechanical utility.
-We show that this function becomes non-increasing, thus explaining the observed monotonic efficiency, under two physically-motivated assumptions.
+We show that while local rigidification efficiency monotonically increases, the global rigidity gap exhibits a ``Goldilocks'' minimum at intermediate $k$ due to the emergence of maximally floppy, tree-like components at large $k$.
 Altogether, our work provides new insights into the relationship between local dynamics and global connectivity and rigidity in cubic lattice structures via both theory and computation.